 Paget's disease of the bone

-Paget's disease is a disorder that involves abnormal bone destruction and regrowth, which results in deformity.
+Paget's disease is a disorder that involves abnormal bone destruction and regrowth.
+This results in deformity of the affected bones.

 Causes of Paget's disease of the bone